 Only PDFs can be submitted to the Scoring Service to be graded.
 Compositions may be typed in any word processor but must be converted to a PDF before submission.
 If you do not have a PDF converter on your computer, several free options are available online.

 Do scorers comment directly on the paper?
 How do we read the comments left directly on the composition (the in-text comments)?

 Yes.
 Scorers leave specific in-text comments throughout each composition.
-Follow this link to view a video tutorial on how to view in-text feedback.
+A tutorial video will be available soon.

 My student submitted an assignment over 10 days ago, and there has been no feedback.
 What should I do?

-Contact your scorer through a Canvas message or email.
-There may be a technical problem with the submission or with the Canvas notifications.
+Contact your scorer through Gradient or email.
+There may be a technical problem with the submission or with the Gradient notifications.